KOTOR-Community-Portal/mod-builds/content/index.md

 This Revision's highlights include:

 1. As usual, integration of several dozen mods for both games
-2. Official collaboration with KOTOR Modsync, allowing the automated install of the mod builds
-3. Integration of a new, extremely high-quality HD cutscene package, so crisp it blows even the previous HD cutscenes away
+2. Integration of a new, extremely high-quality HD cutscene package, so crisp it blows even the previous HD cutscenes away
-4. The creation & integration of several "Thematic"-series mods by JC and myself, including our (thus far) magnum opus--KOTOR 2's "TOMB"
+3. The creation & integration of several "Thematic"-series mods by JC and myself, including our (thus far) magnum opus--KOTOR 2's "TOMB"
-5. Fixing of a particularly long-lived and vexing lighting issue on Taris that made many of the surfaces painfully reflective
+4. Fixing of a particularly long-lived and vexing lighting issue on Taris that made many of the surfaces painfully reflective

 ### 10/9/2023